 The next course of the event’s come under speculation.
-It was said that when the law changed and women could propose, Brigid had got down on one knee and proposed to Saint Patrick Himself.
+It was said that when the law changed and women could propose every leap yesr, Brigid had gone down on one knee and proposed to Saint Patrick Himself.
 However, she was refused by him.
 The legend goes that he bent over and kissed her on the cheek to let her down gently.
 He also offered her a silk gown to ease the rejection.
 As a result, the Irish tradition, therefore, dictates that any man refusing a woman’s leap-day proposal must give her a silk gown.

 Another story behind the leap year proposal goes to nearby Scotland.
 In 1288 Queen Margaret of Scotland allowed women to propose on a leap year.
 This was under the proviso that they wore a red petticoat.
-It was to warn their partners that they intended to propose and not be caught completely by surprise.
+It was to warn their partners that they intended to propose to as to not be caught entirely by surprise.

 In other European countries, especially in the upper classes of society, tradition dictated that any man who refuses a woman’s proposal on the 29th February had to buy her 12 pairs of gloves.
 This is so the woman can wear the gloves to hide the embarrassment of not having an engagement ring.

-As we have said before, we believe that any man / woman can propose to whomever they choose, whenever they choose.
+As we have said before, we believe that any man/woman can propose to whomever they choose, whenever they choose.
 But at least you now know where the tradition comes from and have a few days to prepare.
 If you would like a hand with your proposal, contact us – your Sydney wedding planner specialists.
 If you are serious about asking your man’s hand in marriage, then here is your chance.
 That being said it is only a few days away 😉

 UPDATE: Channel 10 Eyewitness News decided to feature us based on this article on ‘Leap Year Proposal’.
 Our very own Stephanie Cassimatis was interviewed!
 Check it out below or click the link check out the interview here: